NBA stars are missing 3-pointers this season. Is a new ball really to blame?

 In the summer of 2006, the league introduced a synthetic basketball as a replacement for the leather one.
 Players hated it.
 Some complained it cut their hands.

-And then, Kaushik De — a physics professor at UT Arlington — and his team released a white paper unpacking all the differences between the leather ball and the synthetic one.
+And then, Kaushik De — a physics professor at the University of Texas, Arlington — and his team released a white paper unpacking all the differences between the leather ball and the synthetic one.

 This naturally ruffled some feathers.